kstenerud/concise-encoding/ce-structure.md

 ### Map

 A map associates key objects with value objects.
-Keys can be any mix of [keyable types](#keyable-types).
+Keys can be any mix of any [keyable type](#keyable-types).
 Values can be any mix of any type, including other containers.

 Map entries are stored as key-value pairs.
 A key without a paired value is invalid.

 By default, a map is unordered and does not allow duplicate keys.
 Different rules can be set using a schema.

-Key uniqueness transcends numeric data types.
+Keys must be unique across numeric data types.
 For example, the following keys are considered duplicates:

  * Integer value 2000
  * Floating point value 2000.0